App-vNext/Polly/docs/extensibility/proactive-strategy.md

 # Proactive resilience strategy

-This section guides you in creating a **Timing resilience strategy** that tracks the execution times of callbacks and reports when the execution time exceeds the expected duration.
+This document guides you in creating a **Timing resilience strategy** that tracks the execution times of callbacks and reports when the execution time exceeds the expected duration.
 This is a prime example of a proactive strategy because we aren't concerned with the individual results produced by the callbacks.
 Hence, this strategy can be used across various result types.

 ## Implementation